-We present a real-time visualization of typed text that aims at adding back personality and character that is being lost as we shift from hand-written to electronic modes of communication.
+Electronic messages and documents are rapidly replacing the traditional hand-written messages exchanged for communication and collaboration between people.
+As we shift from hand-written to electronic modes of communication we lose the character and personality that is conveyed in hand-writing.
+We present a real-time visualization of typed text with the intention of adding back personality and character to electronic communication.
 We analyze how people type an electronic message and use their writing style and message patterns to create a visual representation of the typed text that can then be used for asynchronous distribution, for example, as an electronic postcard.